-2. The chemical storage warehouse at this location is' wide x' long an" retaining curb.
-The volume of the containment within the building is cut or gallons.
-This volume is to be reduced by 10% due to equipment a pallets making the adjusted volume of containment gallons.
-This is adeq contain any significant spill within the warehouse.
-The outside containment is logger feet/meters from the warehouse and can hold an estimated gallons contaminated water. ic feet nd uate to cated OTHER MAJOR HAZARDS THAT CAN BE FOUND AT THIS LOCATION ARE (consider fire, gas release, pressure build up, heat, and explosion.) :
+2. The chemical storage warehouse at this location is ' wide x ' long and has a " retaining curb.
+The volume of the containment within the building is cubic feet or gallons.
+This volume is to be reduced by 10% due to equipment and pallets making the adjusted volume of containment gallons.
+This is adequate to contain any significant spill within the warehouse.
+The outside containment is located feet/meters from the warehouse and can hold an estimated gallons of contaminated water.

+OTHER MAJOR HAZARDS THAT CAN BE FOUND AT THIS LOCATION ARE:

+(consider fire, gas release, pressure build up, heat, and explosion.)